Better Cotton Initiative

-- Achieve myBMP certification
+- Achieve full myBMP certification

-- Pay your full Cotton Australia levy
+- Pay the full Cotton Australia levy

 - Have a current self-assessment completed in myBMP (Level 1 and Level 2)